-The SLC provides Drop-In peer tutoring for all students currently enrolled in five introductory science courses: Biology 171 and 172, Chemistry 130, 210, and 215.
+The SLC provides Drop-In peer tutoring for all students currently enrolled in three introductory science courses: Chemistry 130, 210, and 215.

 In addition, the College of Literature Science and the Arts has funded the SLC to offer Appointment-Based, small group tutoring for students affiliated with the following eligible groups:

 - Comprehensive Studies Program (CSP)

 - HAIL Scholars